craley/Poky/README.md

 2. Set the source path to point to the pokedex root
 3. Set the build path to point to Pokedex/_build
 4. configure
+5. You'll need to edit the `SDL_INCLUDE_LIBRARY` and similar paths to point to their respective folders
 5. generate
 6. the generated visual studio (or other ide files) project is in _build